nearform/lttng-vagrant/readme.md

+#LTTng-vagrant

-This is a vagrant box for lttng with iojs, it sets up and compiles lttng and its dependencies from source, and compiles iojs with lttng support turned on.
+This is a vagrant box for lttng with node.js, it sets up and compiles lttng and its dependencies from source, and compiles node.js with lttng support turned on.